 This technique is recommended for people with an A cup-size and lots of chest skin elasticity.

 - A small incision is made along the bottom of the areolaThe pigmented area around the nipple..
-The nipple is left attached to the body via a pedicle (a stalk of tissue) in order to maintain sensation.

 - Breast* tissue is removed via a liposuction needle through the incision.

 - The incision is closed.
 The nipple is usually not resized or repositioned.

 Results in: A small scar on the lower part of the areola.
 Nipples with sensation.